 - Pepper

-- In the meantime, peel and finely chop the onion.
-Heat 1 tablespoon of sunflower oil in a frying pan and fry the onion with the caraway seeds for 1 minute, then put into a large bowl.
-Finely chop the pickled gherkins and add to the bowl.
+- Meanwhile, peel and finely chop the shallots.
+Heat 1 tablespoon of the sunflower oil in a frying pan over medium heat, add the shallots and caraway seeds, and fry about 1 minute until soft and fragrant.
+Tip into a large bowl.